rabend/coffee_mod/README.md

 </p>
 <h3>The idea</h3>
 <p>
 First off, we need a way for everyone to save their preferred coffee configuration.
-We achieve this by building a leightweight webapp using ReactJS and NodeJS.
+We achieve this by building a lightweight webapp using ReactJS and NodeJS.
 We save the configuration and link each configuration to an LDAP account and a user access token. <br>
 Then we start with the Raspi; we need to get our hands on a token reader and some jumper cables.
-With some python scripting we can call our NodeJS api, request the configuration for the user who just scanned his access token and then use the GPIO-pins of the Pi to controll the coffee machine and make a custom tailored coffee.<br>
+With some python scripting we can call our NodeJS API, request the configuration for the user who just scanned his access token and then use the GPIO-pins of the Pi to controll the coffee machine and make a custom tailored coffee.<br>
 We also want to keep track of who drinks how much coffee, to maybe display a ranking of caffeine addicts.
 </p>
 <h3>The HAVEs</h3>